JasonPluger/PRISM/README.md

 a.
 At 50ns, Data contains a 3 which the controller placed on the Databus from the Program Counter at 46ns.
 b.
 At 55ns, the controller places whatever is on the Databus, a 3 in this case, into the Instruction Register becuause the clock is on a rising edge, and IRLd is high.
 3 is the OpCode for ROR.
 c.
 At 75ns, the ROR function is executed by the controller because AccLd is high AND we have a rising clock edge.
 The values in the Accumulator before and after execution are Bh and Dh respectively, which is correct.
+d) At 75ns the Program Counter is now at a value of 4 and the Controller places this value on the Databus.
+e) at 85ns the Instruction Register is given the value on the Databus, 4, which is the OpCode corresponding to OR operation.
+f) Between 85ns and 100ns, the value of Accumulator does not change.